About the Fellowship

 The fellowship is awarded annually to a Georgetown University junior who seeks to spend the summer before senior year exploring an aspect of the world through an academic research project.
 The applicant must find a faculty sponsor who is willing both to critique and recommend the project prior to the application’s filing and to review and approve the project upon its completion.
 In addition, the research project must:

 - have clearly defined goals and objectives;

 - serve to advance social justice and be conducted in an empathic manner;

 - engage local cultures and peoples;

 - incorporate an outdoor activity as part of the journey; and

 - be conducted with the intention of publication.

 The recipient receives $5,000 for travel, lodging, meals or sustenance.
-The award is given in two allotments: $3,000 at the beginning of the summer and another $2,000 upon the successful completion of the research project.
+The award is given in two allotments: $3,500 at the beginning of the summer and another $1,500 upon the successful completion of the research project.
 The fellow is encouraged to apply for supplemental funding.
-This year’s recipient must: commit at least eight weeks to research (fieldwork/data collection, analysis, writing) during the summer; submit a five-page summary report outlining his/her work and conclusions by September 1st; submit a copy of the final report to the faculty sponsor and to the Executive Director of the the Center for Social Justice no later than September 1st, and present their project to the Georgetown community in a CSJ-sponsored forum during the fall semester.
+This year’s recipient must: commit at least eight weeks to research (fieldwork/data collection, analysis, writing) during the summer; submit a 5-page summary report outlining his/her work and conclusions by September 1st; and present their project to the Georgetown community in a CSJ-sponsored forum during the fall semester.
 The fellow is expected to pursue peer-reviewed publication of their research in a relevant academic journal or similar.